WallarooLabs/wally/examples/python/reverse_geocode/README.md

 pip install reverse_geocoder
 ```

+#### A note on Python versions
+Some platforms use a pip command that is versioned, for example, `pip2` and/or `pip2.7` for use with Python 2.7 or `pip3` for use with Python 3.x.
+If that is the case for your platform, please make sure you install virtualenv for Python 2, as this is the version that will be used by `machida`.

 ## Running Reverse

 In a shell, start up the Metrics UI if you don't already have it running: